oddbird/accoutrement-type/README.md

 );
 ```

-Import a webfont,
+Import one or all webfonts,
-or all your configured fonts with a mixin:
+with the `font-face` or `import-webfonts` mixins:

 ```scss
 @include font-face('body'); // Import one font by configuration key